mueslo/openwrt_hass_devicetracker/README.md

 ### Authentication

-Due to auth changes in Home Assistant 0.78 there are now two authentication methods, the new and preferred option being a long-lived access token that can be generated from the web UI.
-The deprecated API password method continues to work as long you have an API password set.
+Due to auth changes in Home Assistant 0.78 there are now two authentication methods, the new and preferred option being a long-lived access token that can be generated from the web UI (`token`, rather than `pw`, in the config file).
+The deprecated API password method continues to work as long you have an API password (`pw`) set.
 If both are configured, token auth will be preferred.

 ## Note on missed events